elpy1/ssm-tool/README.md

 ## Info and requirements
 It's been a while since I uploaded and started using ssh-over-ssm and it has really had an impact in making life easier for sysadmins/engineers needing access to AWS EC2 instances.
-Over time, I've been making small changes to `ssm-tool` (which began as a script to simply list SSM instances) to simplify both SSH access and configuration.
+I've been making small changes to `ssm-tool` (which began as a script to simply list SSM instances) here and there to simplify both SSH access and configuration for myself and colleagues.

 ### Requirements